OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 For more examples on how to connect to frida-server, [see the usage section in the r2frida's README page](https://github.com/nowsecure/r2frida/blob/master/README.md#usage "r2frida usage").

+> The following examples were executed using an Android app but also apply to iOS apps.

-Once attached, you should see the r2 prompt with the device-id. r2frida commands must start with `\` or `=!`.
-For example, you may retrieve target information with the command `\i`:
+Once in the r2frida session, all commands start with `\` or `=!`.
+For example, in radare2 you'd run `i` to display the binary information, but in r2frida you'd use `\i`.

+> See all options with `r2 frida://?`.

 ```bash
 [0x00000000]> \i